wix-incubator/DetoxInstruments/Documentation/RecordingDocument.md

 * **Profiling controls:** Allow you to stop data collection and add a flag
 * **Activity viewer:** Shows information about the current recording document
+* **Customization button:** Customize the list of visible instruments in the timeline pane.
 * **View buttons:** Hide or show the detail pane and inspector.

 ### Timeline Pane